vserion/vserion/README.md

-### Hiiii, I'm Daniela 👩‍💻
+### Hiiii, I'm Dani 👩‍💻

+- 😄 I'm a z/OS system programmer and also translator (english - spanish - brazilian portuguese).
 - 🌱 I like to program in COBOL, C and Python
-- 😄 Pronouns: she/her
-- 🎮 I like to play sometimes
+- 🎮 I like to play sometimes... stardew valley and the witcher 3 are my babies, I love them so much!
 - 👾 42, always 42.

   ###
   <div>